evrone/atlassian-jwt/README.md

 claim = Atlassian::Jwt.build_claims(issuer, url, http_method, base_url)
 ```

-The generated JWT can then be passed in an 'Authentication' header or
+The generated JWT can then be passed in an 'Authorization' header or
 in the query string:

 ```ruby